 Who will we share your personal information with?

-We do not share information with other companies or partners unless you have specifically given us permission to do so (e.g. supplying list of addresses to William H Brown for installation of advertising boards).
+We do not share information with other companies or partners unless you have specifically given us permission to do so (e.g. supplying list of addresses to William H Brown any of our affiliated local estate agents for installation of advertising boards).
 Where we have these arrangements there is always a contract, memorandum of understanding or information sharing protocol in place to ensure that the organisation complies with data protection law.